NOTsave/bitburner-maybe-better/README.md

 # Insight's Scripts
-Welcome to Insight's Bitburner scripts - one of the Bitburner scripts of all time. test
+Welcome to Insight's Bitburner scripts - one of the Bitburner scripts of all time. :)

 # Downloading the whole repository